Imalent MS03 Flashlight Review

-There’s something about this light in form that I love.
+There’s something about this light form that I love.
 You shouldn’t be surprised: it’s very “flashlighty.”
 It holds its cell well, too, in that it seems small for holding a 21700 cell.
 The output is pretty incredible (briefly) and the cell charging is good.
-I’m not pleased that the cell is proprietary, and in the end that adds unnecessary length to the light, too.
+I’m not pleased that the cell is proprietary, and at the end that adds unnecessary length to the light, too.
 Overall this is a nice light.

 The Big Table

 |Imalent MS03 Flashlight|

 |Price in USD at publication time:||$129.95

 Buy yours at imalentstore.com!

 |Measured Lumens (at 30s)||3835 (29.5% of claim)^|